 The bottom line is that if it's the right time for you or your family member to purchase a first home, withdrawing some money from your IRA may be beneficial in the long run.

-For lots more information on home buying and IRAs, check out the links on the next page.
+For lots more information on home buying and IRAs, check out the links below.